LoneExile/blog/.github/README.md

 # My personal website (WIP)

-This is a personal website built with Astro Starter Kit (Minimal).

 The emphasis of this site is on **simplicity**, with optimizations for **performance**, **accessibility**, and **SEO**.
 These optimizations are based on the standards set by [unlighthouse](https://github.com/harlan-zw/unlighthouse), [web.dev](https://web.dev/measure/), and [gtmetrix](https://gtmetrix.com/) audits.

-While the site may not look visually appealing at the moment, improvements are being made over time.
-There are many features I plan to add, but my primary aim is to keep the site simple and focused on content.

-> At first, when I started this project, I didn't think it would be this complex
-> or require so many integrations.
-I guess I've been working on the frontend
-> side in my comfort zone for too long , as my workplace hasn't allowed me to
-> try anything new.
-This experience has been fun and enjoyable, reminding me of
-> why I wanted to be a developer in the first place.
-It has reignited my passion
-> for life, and I can't wait to see the finished site.

 ## Integration